How To Set Intentions With Your Children

 As you and your children become familiar with setting intentions you can start to embrace them as a family.
 We really love how these simple discussions allow us all to participate in a family intent.
 There is strength in numbers!

 So, think of how and when you can have a chat with your children and see what ideas they will come up with for setting intentions.
-They, as usual, will surprise you with what they may come up with!
+Whether you are setting daily intentions or yearly intentions, they, as usual, will surprise you with what they may come up with!

 More Mindful Tips